CS2613-FA23/explorationactivity2-edouardlev/README.md

 # ExplorationActivity2 README.md
 ## By Edouard Levesque
 ### Which library my sample program demonstrates
-My library demonstrates the use of automated email sending with the use of of the [Nodemailer](https://nodemailer.com/) library.
+My library demonstrates the use of automated email sending with the [Nodemailer](https://nodemailer.com/) library.
 It is a library with the main purpose of simplifying the use of sending emails programatically.

 ### How to run my sample program